 Castle Howard, recognisable from Brideshead Revisited, is spectacular both inside and out.
 At Christmas time the house is decorated with thousands of decorations and hosts a fantastic Christmas market.

 National Railway Museum in York is said to be one of Britain’s finest museums.
 View over a million objects spanning 300 years of railway history.

 Cardiff is at the vanguard of a new Welsh foodie scene.
 Check out gems like 100 percent vegan

 Anna Loka, or the splendid Chapel 1877, where you might dine on roast rump of welsh lamb with parmentier potatoes.

 Brecon Beacons celebrates 60 years of National Park status.
 The move Jurrasic World 2 (released in 2018) will also be shot on location there, so get outside and discover it for yourselves especially at night (it has Dark Sky status and winter is the best time to see the brightest stars).

 Walk to the summit of Arthur’s Seat in Edinburgh for spectacular views of the city and snow-capped mountains in the distance.
 Then head to the Sheep Heid Inn for a warming hot chocolate and a game of skittles.

-Head to the House of Bruar for a spot of Christmas shopping and a delicious lunch.
-The House of Bruar prides itself as leading Scottish country clothing provider in the UK, and is situated at the gateway to the Highlands.
+House of Bruar for a spot of Christmas shopping and a delicious lunch.
+The House of Bruar prides itself as leading Scottish country clothing provider in the UK, and is situated at the gateway to the Highlands. start the slideshow